Islamic State says 'Schweppes bomb' used to bring down Russian plane

 The downed aircraft, an Airbus A321 operated by Metrojet, had been carrying Russian holidaymakers from the Egyptian resort to St Petersburg when it broke up over Sinai.

-On Tuesday, Russian President Vladimir Putin vowed to hunt down those responsible for blowing up the plane and offered a $50 million (£32.86 million) reward for information leading to those responsible.
+On Tuesday, Russian President Vladimir Putin vowed to hunt down those responsible for blowing up the plane and offered a $50 million reward for information leading to those responsible.

 "We will find them anywhere on the planet and punish them," Putin said of the plane bombers at a somber Kremlin meeting.